🔤 What is a token?

 - Code is generally token-efficient (short keywords)

-Why French costs more
+Why French is more expensive

 Each model family uses its own tokenizer: